PayU-EMEA/paytouch-android/README.md

   }
   ```

-@Depreciated This should be fixed from version 1.8.1
+@Deprecated This should be fixed from version 1.8.1

 **15. Temporary solution while releasing version from 1.7.0**